CodeWithQadeer/object_detection_proj/README.md

 3. OpenCV (cv2)
 4. YOLOv3 weights, configuration file, and class names file
 5. A modern web browser (Chrome, Firefox, etc.)

-If you want to run this app, Install all the requirments and run the code 'python app.py' in Terminal contact me if need any help : +918074697012

 Installation
 ------------